dansim-umich/ORB_SLAM2_Bilateral_LoFTR/README.md

 ORB-SLAM2 is an open source images-based SLAM method

 # Bilateral Filter
 A Bilateral Filter reduces noise in an image by reducing information entropy.
+A detailed readme could be found under bilateral fiter directory

 # LoFTR
 LoFTR, Local Feature Mapping with Transformers, is a neural network that matches features between images.